encode/uvicorn/docs/deployment.md

 When running locally, use `--reload` to turn on auto-reloading.

+The `--reload` and `--workers` flag are mutually exclusive.
+Use one or the other.

 To see the complete set of available options, use `uvicorn --help`:

 <!-- :cli_usage: -->